Knee-Tep with robot: Why this will be normal in the future

 • Patient-specific op planning for perfect fit.

-6. Conclusion: Robots for a knee prosthesis (TKA) will be normal in the future
+6. Conclusion: Robots for a knee prosthesis (knee-tep) will be normal in the future

-The robot-assisted total knee arthroplasty will establish itself as a standard in the future due to its outstanding precision, the lower complication rate and the better long-term results.
+The robot-assisted knee-TEP will establish itself as a standard in the future due to its outstanding precision, the lower complication rate and the better long-term results.
 While there are currently still challenges, the long -term benefits cannot be overlooked for both patients or for the health system.
 With further progress in medical technology, robotics in cuisine surgery will become an indispensable method.

 MAKE AN APPOINTMENT?